yutec/FightBrand/README.md

 # FightBrand

 This repository contains program codes for replicating the analysis of the article "***Market Entry, Fighting Brands and Tacit Collusion: Evidence from the French Mobile Telecommunications Market***" by Marc Bourreau, Yutec Sun and Frank Verboven.
+The codebase is also available at GitHub repository: https://github.com/yutec/FightBrand.

 Below is the description of the program codes and input data, with guideline for the replication process.